Have you ever watched ‘Kitchen Nightmares’ with Gordon Ramsay?

 Let’s review these destinations…

-The improvement is with hardware – the destination is transparency; and with software the destination is consistency; and with communication the destination is having awareness (which may not always mean agreement); and with leadership the destination is clear expectations about what the outcome should look like.
+The improvement is with hardware – the destination is transparent, and with software the destination is consistent, and with communication, the destination is having awareness (which may not always mean agreement); and with leadership, the destination is clear expectations about what the outcome should look like.